SMELL GAS? ACT FAST!

 Act Fast if You Detect Natural Gas

 Natural gas is very important in our everyday lives.
 It is a safe, convenient form of energy we use daily to help make living and working easy and safe.
 But it is important to always play it safe around natural gas.
 Our natural gas brochure offers detailed information about natural gas safety.
-If you have a natural gas emergency, call (417) 863-9000.

 - It is important for everyone in your family to recognize the “smell” of natural gas, often similar to sulfur or rotten eggs.
 Not sure of the smell?
 Call (417) 863-9000 to request a scratch-and-sniff brochure.